John S. Stokes III - Custom Puzzle Craft |

 Shortly after Looters was painted, it was covered with plywood.
 By mid September 2008 the plywood was ripped off

 There were many phases of defacement before the work was covered with Plexiglas.
-Reportedly the original artwork was coated with a clear "barrier coat" by the building's owner before any defacement occurred to aid in future restoration if needed.
+Reportedly the original artwork was coated with a clear "barrier coat" by the building's owner before any defacement occurred to aid in future restoration if attempted.

-DatNolaSam on September 12, 2008
+DatNolaSam on September 12, 2008 (link https://www.flickr.com/photos/nolasam/5784402027/ no longer works as of November 12, 2024)

 From a Times-Picayune article by Doug MacCash (link "http://blog.nola.com/dougmaccash/2008/10/banksy_looters_erased.html" no longer works as of does not work as of November 1, 2019), October 1, 2008